MikeMcMahon/GameOfLife/readme.md

 While in __shape select mode__ clicking on `load` will load a shape and allow you to drop it anywhere on the screen with a `left + click`

-Pressing `middle + click` will clear the __shape select mode__ unloading the chape and clearing the highlight from the screen
+Pressing `middle + click` will clear the __shape select mode__ unloading the shape and clearing the highlight from the screen

 ## Overview